Can't resist fresh doughnuts? If you give in too often, they can bulk up your belly.

-You do get some protein and calcium from ice cream.
+You do get some calcium from ice cream.
 But you also get 230 calories per half-cup, and that's just for plain vanilla, no toppings.

 Better Bet: Look for the slow-churned kind.
 It's lower in fat, and many flavors have only 100 calories per half-cup.

 A serving of 15 chips has 160 calories.
 But who stops at 15?
 Add just 2 tablespoons of French onion dip and you've piled on 60 more calories and 5 grams of fat.

 Better Bet: Fat-free popcorn.
 Six cups have just 100 calories.

 This cocktail is as fatty as it is trendy.
 It's Scotch or vodka infused with bacon fat.
 Sometimes it's served with a strip of bacon.
 At around 284 calories a glass, that's more than in a doughnut.

 Better Bet: Classic martini, in moderation.
 The alcohol still adds calories, but your heart will prefer the olive to a strip of bacon.

 The average 12-ounce can of beer has about 150 calories.
 Those calories add up, just like anything else you eat or drink.